-This line is the status line at the T2, T3, TW and T4 cycle.
+This line is status line at T2, T3, TW and T4 cycles.

-This line indicates that the CPU is in memory or I/O read cycle.
+This line indicates that CPU is in the memory or I/O read cycle.

-This line is the read strobe signal when CPU reads data from memory or an I/O device.
+This line is the read strobe signal when CPU read data from memory or I/O device.